 - The Rational National – “An outsider-view (Canadian) of American politics”

-- Rebel HQ – Breaks down prominent stories in American progressive politics.
-Good speakers. 👍
+- Rebel HQ – Breaks down prominent stories in American progressive politics, from a legal perspective.

-- Second Thought – Education 101 on current events, from a Left perspective.
+- Second Thought – An “analysis of current events from a Socialist perspective.”
 Solid.

 - Status Coup – “Progressive… investigative reporting that gives the microphone back to the people!”
 With Jordan Chariton.